List of characters in the Breaking Bad franchise: Leonel and Marco Salamanca

 Lalo later has the Cousins bring his bail money to the border for Jimmy McGill to collect and deliver to him with the Cousins leaving an extra $100,000 as Jimmy's payment.
 After getting bailed out, Lalo initially plans to have the Cousins pick him up, but later changes his mind and has Nacho drive him to Mexico instead.
-Lalo survives an assassination attempt plotted by Gus (and aided by Nacho) and fakes his own death, leaving the Cousins to discover a decoy body in his home which they believe to be Lalo.
+Lalo survives an assassination attempt plotted by Gus (aided by Nacho) and fakes his own death, leaving the Cousins to discover a decoy body in his home which they believe to be Lalo.
 The Cousins lead a manhunt for Nacho, but he evades their capture.

 In Breaking Bad, it is revealed (in the episode "I.F.T.") that the Cousins were responsible for the death of the DEA informant Tortuga in the episode "Negro y Azul".
 They had decapitated him by machete and attached his head to a tortoise as part of a bomb which inflicted casualties on several DEA agents.
-In the third season, following the shooting death of their cousin Tuco, the cartel sends the Cousins to New Mexico to find Tuco's killer.
+In the third season, following the death of their cousin Tuco, the cartel sends the Cousins to New Mexico to find Tuco's killer.
 En route to being smuggled into the US, they hide with other undocumented immigrants in the back of a hay truck, and shoot and kill the entire group when one recognizes them by their silver skull boot tips.
-After Hector tells them about Walter, the cousins quickly track him to his house and are waiting inside to kill him when Mike informs Victor of their presence.
+After Hector tells them about Walter, the cousins quickly track him to his house and are waiting inside to kill him when Mike, who is staking out the house, informs Victor of their presence.
 Victor tells Gus, who contacts the cousins telling them to abort, so they leave without Walter knowing they have been there.
 Although Gus gives them permission to kill Walter after Gus's partnership with him ends three months later, Gus is warned that the Cousins will probably ignore the arrangement.
 Mike later finds a chalk drawing of a scythe outside Walt's house, which he believes the Cousins have left to send the message that their murder of Walt is imminent.